 Hey there!
 My name is Grace Lihn.

 I'm a user experience (UX) designer and solutions design consultant.
 I work closely with social impact startups and local entrepreneurs to create thoughtful, human-centered websites, experiences, and products.
-In some cases, I also provide systems architecture support, since most of my clients' websites also need to be connected to ecommerce, POS, marketing, and/or other platforms.
+In some cases, I also provide systems architecture support, since my clients' websites often need to be connected to ecommerce, POS, marketing, and/or other tools.

 I have an interdisciplinary background in food systems, urban planning, education, and cooperative business.
 As a "systems thinker," I view the world as an interconnected ecosystem and the challenges we face today as problems embedded within complex networks and relationships.

 To successfully solve these challenges, we need to understand the context and look at solutions holistically.

 As a resident of the San Francisco Bay Area, I’m well-acquainted with technology’s potential and its impact.
 I’ve witnessed the way products are often designed with good intentions, but still have a negative impact on people or the planet.
 I believe it's time to rethink the way we design products and technologies, to make a more concerted effort to design with impact in mind.